Home

 Akasa Air

-Akasa Air commenced scheduled air services in Aug '22 with the first route pairs being Mumbai-Ahmedabad, Bengaluru-Kochi, Bengaluru-Mumbai and Mumbai-Chennai, The expanding route network covers 12 cities as of Dec '22.
-The airline received a no-objection certificate from the Ministry of Civil Aviation and DGCA in Oct '21 and had placed an order for 72 Boeing 737 MAX series 8 and 8-200 high density jet airliners in Nov '21 along with CFM LEAP-1B power plants.
-Akasa Air received its first aircraft in Jun '22 with a further 15 Boeing 737 MAX jets inducted between Jul '22 and Jan '23.
-The airline plans to operate a fleet of 72 aircraft by 2027.
+Akasa Air commenced scheduled air services in Aug '22 with the first route pairs being Mumbai-Ahmedabad, Bengaluru-Kochi, Bengaluru-Mumbai and Mumbai-Chennai, The expanding route network covers 29 cities (incl. six international destinations) as of Aug '25 served by over a thousand weekly flights.
+The first international route to be served is Mumbai to Doha, launched in Mar '24.
+The airline received a no-objection certificate from the Ministry of Civil Aviation and DGCA in Oct '21 and had placed an order for 72 Boeing 737 MAX series 8 and 8-200 high density jet airliners (fitted with CFM LEAP-1B power plants) in Nov '21.
+A further four Boeing 737-8 aircraft were ordered at the Paris Air Show in Jun '23.
+Akasa Air received its first aircraft in Jun '22 with a further 29 Boeing 737 MAX jets inducted till Jun '25.
+The airline placed an order in Jan '24 for a further 150 Boeing 737 MAX aircraft for delivery through 2032.
+The airline had originally planned to expand its fleet to 76 aircraft by mid-2027 while in the meantime is planning for a 40 aircraft fleet by Mar '26 as aircraft deliveries begin to pick up.
+Akasa Air carried roughly 7.6 m passengers (incl.
+256 k passengers on international routes) in 2024 with a total revenue of ₹ 30.7 b and losses amounting to ₹ 16.7 b in 2023-24.

 Alliance Air